 Now start configuring and make sure it is a simple process so your customers can get hold of an amazing experience.

-Upselling and down selling mean encouraging your customers to buy more products or selling some of their existing products.
+Upselling and down selling means encouraging your customers to buy more products or sell some of their existing products.

 You can input your offers there so your customer will get two options, either they will accept or decline the offer.
 If they say yes then they will be charged and if they say no then their products will be removed from the cart.

 You can also use chatbots and other custom scripts to encourage your customers to buy more products in an automated process.

 Default Your Landing Page as Homepage

 Your sales funnel landing page and your website’s homepage are completely different.
 You selected a theme for your website at the very beginning, that gave you your homepage.
 But when you created a funnel, you created a different landing page for the sales funnel.

 You would definitely want customers to land on your sales funnel landing page or else all this hassle will go to waste.
 Simply go to your WordPress dashboard, go to settings, click reading, choose a static page, and select the sales funnel landing page.

 Now your customers will land directly in your sales funnel.